 In truth, there shouldn’t be any mystery about how PR agencies plan budgets and bill clients.
 Here we break down the fundamentals common to most firms.

-How agencies bill clients is largely a function of the time spent working on the client’ behalf, plus the degree of experience of each agency team member, no matter which method they choose.
+How agencies bill clients is largely a function of the time spent working on the client’s behalf, plus the degree of experience of each agency team member, no matter which method they choose.

 Hourly billing.
 This is very common among agencies and is a direct reflection of the time spent on client activity.
 A typical agency’s hourly rates can range from $70 for an administrative staffer to $500 or more for a senior executive, so the trick is to have the proper staff mix for the job.
-Some clients report sticker shock when they get an invoice at the end of the month where senior staff attended meetings but didn’t appear to work on the account, so a degree of caution is warranted.
+Some clients report sticker shock when they get an invoice at the end of the month where senior staff attended meetings but didn’t appear to work on the account, so it’s important to know upfront who will participate.
 Many agencies adopt “blended rates” that average the hourly billing rates of core staff as a gentler alternative.
 For a detailed breakdown of how agencies calculate hourly rates and profitability, see Rick Gould’s Billing Rates Report for 2014.

 Flat fee.
 A flat fee amortizes the total PR personnel budget over the duration of the engagement, usually in a standard monthly amount.
 It’s the simplest to manage and makes budget forecasting easy.
 On the flip side, the fee will be the same regardless of the amount of work put in by the agency team.
 The thinking behind a flat fee is that agency staff may overservice in a given month – for example, during a trade show or a major launch – but it will not request extra billing because it may then underservice during another, less busy month.